-Residential Alcohol Detox is the absolutely crucial first step a physically dependent alcoholic must make when they arrive at our private, residential alcohol detox clinic.
+Residential Alcohol Detox is the absolutely crucial first step a physically dependent alcoholic must make when they arrive at our residential detox clinic.
 The importance of this inner cleansing can not be underestimated.
 Many who desperately want to stop drinking find it difficult, if not impossible due to the often horrendous alcohol withdrawal symptoms that can accompany the sudden stopping of chronic alcohol abuse.
 Our team of medically qualified alcohol detox specialists monitor and support each client 24/7 during this period.
 We know that it equips them with the best chance of achieving a full recovery from their addiction and dependency.
-This abstinence-based private residential alcohol detox programme combines cutting-edge, integrative medical, psychological, psychiatric, cognitive-behavioral and alternative therapies to equip our clients with every chance of a successful and lasting recovery from alcoholism.
+This abstinence-based detox programme combines cutting-edge, integrative medical, psychological, psychiatric, cognitive-behavioral and alternative therapies to equip our clients with every chance of a successful and lasting recovery from alcoholism.

 Medically Supervised Residential Alcohol Detox

 Initially, each of our clients is clinically assessed on an individual basis to determine the most appropriate medications and therapies for their unique circumstances.
 Comprehensive medical supervision, including experienced support staff, will be available 24 hours a day, 7 days a week.